 - Sample interview questions

-9. Identify bonuses for early buyers and launch week buyers.
+11. Identify bonuses and/or discounts for early buyers and launch-week buyers.

 - Get your endorsers to copy/paste their endorsements as reviews in Amazon.

 - Copy your positive reviews from Amazon to your book’s webpage on your website.

 15. Run pay-per-click campaigns on Amazon and Bookbub to promote your book.

 - Start with at least $200 to give your ads a chance to perform.